cheapwebmonkey/openhours-laravel/readme.md

     install Laravel

+    import the open_hours.sql db via phpmyadmin or via the cli, however you have your local dev environment set

     composer install

     php artisan migrate

     php artisan serve

+    make sure you are set using User: 'codelouisville'@'localhost' in phpmyadmin on the open_hours db

     You can update status, just via the db, and it will output to the page.
     The app is for simple hackerspace member tracking- so non members can